Rochford Rural District: History

-Rochford Rural District was a rural district with an area of 146.01 square kilometres in the county of Essex, England.
-It was created in 1894, in 1897 the parish of Leigh was removed to create the Leigh-on-Sea Urban District.
 In 1926 the parish of Canvey Island was removed to create the Canvey Island Urban District.
-In 1929 the parishes of Hadleigh, South Benfleet and Thundersley were removed to create the Benfleet Urban District, at the same time the parishes of Rayleigh and Rawreth were removed to create the Rayleigh Urban District.
+In 1929 the parishes of Hadleigh, South Benfleet and Thundersley were removed to create the Benfleet Urban District, and at the same time the parishes of Rayleigh and Rawreth were removed to create the Rayleigh Urban District.
+North Shoebury and Eastwood were absorbed into Southend in 1933.